 New Year, New You, New Relationship Rules

 You might be finding yourself single in the New Year.
-Maybe you have had a little come to with yourself about not letting yourself fall into the same traps or the same patterns for what you wanting out of your next relationship, partner, spouse, or what you are willing to tolerate on the dating scene.
+Maybe you have had a little come to with yourself about not letting yourself fall into the same traps or the same relationship patterns.
+You might be considering and digging deep for what you wanting out of your next relationship, partner, spouse, or what you are willing to tolerate on the dating scene.
+I work with folks struggling in their relationships or are single.
+I’m going to share with you my number #1 tip that I have seen change people’s lives.

 My #1 Tip

-One thing that I found personally helpful and also what I share with folks that come to work with me, is seeking internal clarity about what they want.
+One thing that I found personally helpful in my own dating journey and also what I share with folks that come to work with me, is seeking internal clarity about what they want but here’s the catch…. you gotta write it down.

 But, Sarah how do I even do this?
 I don’t know what I want?

-On a personal note, the best thing I ever did for myself when I was single and tired of dating in circles (that we all found ourselves in at some point in life) is writing it all down, getting clear with myself about things I wanted and didn’t want.
+The best thing I ever did for myself when I was single and tired of dating in circles (that we all have found ourselves in at some point in life) is writing it all down, getting clear with myself about the things I wanted and didn’t want.
 And not bullshitting myself about it.

 I remember this one day vividly where I found myself crying in my car telling myself I wasn’t going to be dating the same type of person that continually let me down or wasn't a good fit.
 This was about a year before I went to graduate school to become a therapist.
 My life has changed in pretty big ways since I started being intentional about practicing showing up for myself more, gaining clarity, and getting clear about what and what I didn’t want and ACTUALLY communicating about it.